Portrayals of Alice in Wonderland: Other appearances in Disney media

-She also appears in many episodes of House of Mouse and in the direct-to-video releases Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains.
-She is now voiced by Hynden Walch.
-Alice can be seen as a meetable character in the Walt Disney Parks and Resorts.
-Alice can also be considered an unofficial Disney Princess, seeing as she appears in many instances of Disney Princess art, videos and other media (such as being a 'Princess of Heart' in Kingdom Hearts).
-In the film Who Framed Roger Rabbit, Alice is mentioned as "Allyson Wonderland" on some graffiti written on the bathroom wall in Toontown.
+She appears in House of Mouse and the direct-to-video releases Mickey's Magical Christmas: Snowed in at the House of Mouse and Mickey's House of Villains, voiced by Hynden Walch.
+Alice appears as a meetable character in the Walt Disney Parks and Resorts.
+Alice can also be considered an unofficial Disney Princess, as she appears in many instances of Disney Princess art, videos, and other media, such as being a 'Princess of Heart' in Kingdom Hearts.
+In the film Who Framed Roger Rabbit, Alice is mentioned as "Allyson Wonderland" on graffiti written on the bathroom wall in Toontown.

 Despite not being part of the official Disney Princess lineup, Alice has appeared as a guest character in official Disney Princess art, and is included in the Disney Princess music video "It's Not Just Make Believe" and "The Perfect Princess Tea" with the then eight official princesses.